bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-02-16-newsletter.md

   onchain balances are greater than account balances, and tooling is provided for users to verify their balance inclusion in the tree.

-## Releases and release candidates

-*New releases and release candidates for popular Bitcoin infrastructure projects.
-Please consider upgrading to new releases or helping to test release candidates.*

-FIXME:harding to update/remove on Tuesday

 ## Notable code and documentation changes

 *Notable changes this week in [Bitcoin Core][bitcoin core repo],